Point Richmond, Richmond, California: Controversies

 There was controversy in 2002 over a proposed and eventually built Starbucks coffeehouse in the neighborhood.
 Some residents feared that the opening of a corporate chain store would dampen a much loved way of life and cherished independent "mom and pop" commercial sector.
 Nevertheless, an Extreme Pizza also operates in the commercial strip, but in 2011 the community lobbied for a moratorium or ban on chains when Subway attempted to open a franchise.
 Starbucks closed in November 2020 along with a few other local businesses amid pandemic difficulties.

 There was considerable neighborhood opposition to the relocation of the Point Richmond library in 2007 when it was to be remodeled and reopened (it had been closed since 2004 due to budget issues).
 Instead, the city's planning commission wanted to tear it down and move it to nearby rental space so that the surrounding empty lot could be turned into a lively town square.
-Approx. half of the Point Richmond residents vehemently rejected this and the committee dropped its plans.
-Still, a lot of the residents would like to tear down the building and move the library into one of the many empty office buildings, however the nasty fight from the first attempt is still in clear vision to even discuss this matter effectively.
+Approximately half of the Point Richmond residents vehemently rejected this and the committee dropped its plans.
+Still, a lot of the residents would like to tear down the building and move the library into one of the many empty office buildings.
+However, the nasty fight from the first attempt is still in clear vision to even discuss this matter effectively.

 There was also controversy over a T-Mobile cellular tower that was installed on Water Street atop an apartment building.
 A group of Point Richmond residents claimed the property owners did this without proper public notice.
 In December 2009, the First District Court of Appeal rejected the protesters' challenge and upheld the legality of the antenna installation.